 According to Sprout Social, 76% of consumers say they would buy from a brand they feel connected to over a competitor, and 57% say they’re more likely to increase the amount they spend when they feel connected to a brand.

-Our Social Media Executive, Helena, goes into more detail on this topic, explaining that:
+Our Social Media Executive, Chloe, goes into more detail on this topic, explaining that:

 Don’t forget to direct people to your websites with your social media posts - your goal is to keep your website at the centre of interactions!

-Let’s take the example of Pinterest, which has become a marketing powerhouse for e-commerce stores.
-As a social media platform that also doubles up as a search engine site, users conduct over 2 billion searches a month on Pinterest.
+Pinterest is also a widely underutilised resource in social media marketing, especially for non-branded eCommerce searches.
+For the uninitiated, Pinterest is a social media platform that also doubles up as a search engine and, through it, users conduct over two billion searches a month.
 What’s more, 97% of the searches are unbranded, telling us that its users are willing to discover new brands.

 An active social media presence where you’re consistently creating compelling and valuable content, and engaging with customers means that users will begin to see your brand as an industry leader.